MurilloLazzaretti/Worker-Delphi-Wrapper/README.md

 🔐 _Safe Stop_

-This handler will be raised in your app when Worker Control needs to close the app safely. implement this as you want but dont forget to make sure that your app will be closed.
-After this, Worker Control will not monitore this instace any more.
+This handler will be raised in your app when Worker Control needs to close the app safely.
+Implement this as you want but dont forget to make sure that your app will be closed.
+After this, Worker Control will not monitore this instance any more.

 ```delphi
 uses